Engee documentation

 Notebook

-Acoustic noise canceller
+Acoustic noise reduction

-In this example, we will understand a system that we control from the model, which allows us to superimpose and filter noise that is fed to the filter together with the acoustic signal.
 We will use the LMS Filter block.
 It can implement an adaptive FIR filter using five different algorithms.
-The block estimates the filter weights required to minimise the error.
-The figure below shows the top level of the model.
+The block evaluates the filter weights necessary to minimize the error.

 image_2.png

-Here you can control the presence of noise in the signal, as well as filter parameters:
+Here you can control the presence of noise in the signal, as well as filter parameters.:

-• step size,
+• Step size,

-• update filter weights,
+• updating the filter weights,

-• reset filter weights.
+• Reset the filter weights.

 In [ ]: